-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

 EPA Section 608

-The Benefits of Certified HVAC Technicians
+Why You Want Certified HVAC Technicians

 Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to improve their expertise.
 When you find a service company in Long Island offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.